syncfusion-content/wpf-docs/wpf/Grid/Cell-Types.md

 The code snippets below allow the user to construct different List Control Cells and their output.
 To set up drop-down List cell, set its CellType to “DropDownList”.

-Creating Editable Drop-down List Bound to Linq Source with ‘FirstName’ as its Display Member.
+Creating Editable Drop-down List Bound to LINQ Source with ‘FirstName’ as its Display Member.

 {% highlight c# %}